-When you use outside sources for a project, you're expected to cite them.
-If you don't, it's considered plagiarism.
-Your sources could be books, primary source documents, magazines or newspapers articles, or encyclopedia articles, but they may also include videos video, images, audio recordings, or websites.
-You must cite them in order to:
+When you use outside sources for a project, you need to cite them.
+Your sources could be books, primary source documents, magazines or newspapers articles, or encyclopedia articles, but they may also include videos, images, audio recordings, or websites.
+You must cite them to:

 These tools include lots of helpful information on gathering, evaluating, and citing your sources.